- Key principles

 In England and Wales, there is no general duty to report actual or suspected criminal activity to the police or other investigative authorities, such as the Serious Fraud Office (SFO).

 In some cases, reporting to certain regulators or the public is necessary to comply with statutes or regulatory obligations, and additional reporting of suspected wrongdoing will be prudent.
 For instance:

-- where a company is required to file a Suspicious Activity Report (SAR) with the National Crime Agency (NCA), due to the likelihood that the information will be shared by the NCA with the SFO and/or Financial Conduct Authority (FCA)
+- where a company is required to file a Suspicious Activity Report (SAR) with the National Crime Agency (NCA), due to the likelihood that the information will be shared by the NCA with the SFO and/or the Financial Conduct Authority (FCA);

-- for regulated firms and individuals obliged to be open and cooperative with the FCA and Prudential Regulation Authority (PRA), where the investigated activity is information of which these regulators would reasonably expect notice.)
+- for regulated firms and individuals obliged to be open and cooperative with the FCA and the Prudential Regulation Authority (PRA), where the investigated activity is information of which these regulators would reasonably expect notice.

 Even in circumstances where an entity is under no obligation to report suspected wrongdoing, it may be sensible to make an early, voluntary self-report to law enforcement authorities.
 Often, these authorities are likely to discover the activity in any event through other means, such as a whistle-blower or cooperation with an overseas regulator.
 Finally (but not least of all), full cooperation with authorities will maximise the reporting entity’s prospects of avoiding criminal conviction (via a Deferred Prosecution Agreement (DPA)) and reducing any fine.
 As Sir Brian Leveson noted when approving the Rolls-Royce DPA, discussed further below, “keeping quiet” about past misconduct “carries with it cataclysmic risks.”